Study privacy policy

 Contact us

-If you would like to contact us directly for more information about how we process and protect data collected for research, please email: genomicc@roslin.ed.ac.uk
+Should you have any questions or would like more information about how we process and protect data collected for our research, then please do not hesitate to contact the study team.
+We can be contacted by:

 GenOMICC